EricCrosson/invisibleman/README.md

 with SSH authentication certificates.
 Most of this document will provide examples regarding phones and the types of behaviors that a typical phone might encounter.
 Please note that the applications of this tool do not stop there.
+This tool was originally designed to allow for a quick and painless interface for developers to test their code on telephones before checking anything in to the main repo for testing by QA.
+It is believed that easier unit testing would promote unit testing, and better testing would improve the quality of code included in each checkin.

 ## Dependencies